hazelcast/hive/README.md

 It runs a regular `pnpm install` and executes a `postinstall` hook.
 In that hook it runs:

-1. `lerna run compile`
+- `pnpm run compile`
   Our child packages are written in TypeScript.
 To import them from `node_modules` in other packages they must be compiled to JavaScript first.

 ### Deploy